-You can view the properties of each element in the architecture model using the Property Inspector.
-Open Property Inspector using View > Property Inspector.
+You can view and edit the properties of each element in the architecture model using the Property Inspector.
+Open the Property Inspector using View > Property Inspector.

-You author profiles using the Profile Editor.
-Profiles are saved separately from the architecture model and are available to all architecture models.
+You can author profiles using the Profile Editor.
+Profiles are saved separately from the

 When you create a profile, you define:

-Data types, dimensions, etc — Define property values
+Data types, units, dimensions, etc. — Define property values.

 You can define stereotypes to extend built-in elements and capture additional data about